DIN Rails - Everything You Need to Know

 The 15mm wide mini top hat rail is commonly used for mounting components in compact panel boards, or confined spaces such as a small junction box, and there exists also a 75mm wide configuration for more heavy-duty components.

-How to Choose the Right DIN Rail
+How To Choose The Right DIN Rail

 Aside from the three basic profiles, DIN rails come in various types and configurations according to size, materials and coating.
 Except for those terminals such as a grounding busbar that offer an intentional ground connection, the DIN rail's terminal blocks are entirely isolated electrically from the metal conduction capacity of the rail, whose main function is to ensure that these terminal blocks stay securely mounted.
 Many DIN rail panels are used for applications in extreme environments such as railways, nuclear plants and factories, so they need to be able to resist mechanical shocks and vibration as well as corrosion.